Reconfigurable Quantum Instruction Set Computers for High Performance Attainable on Hardware

 \subsection{Canonical decomposition and the Weyl chamber}

-The group $\mathbf{SU}(2^n)$ is a real manifold with dimension $4^n - 1$, each of which corresponds to an $ n $-qubit unitary.
+The group $\mathbf{SU}(2^n)$ is a real manifold with dimension $4^n - 1$; each point in this manifold corresponds to an $ n $-qubit unitary.
 A generic 2Q gate within $ \mathbf{SU}(4) $, despite having $ 15 $ real parameters, can have its nonlocal behavior fully characterized by only $3$ real parameters.
 This method, known as Canonical decomposition or KAK decomposition from Lie algebra theory, is widely adopted in quantum computing~\cite{zhang2003geometric,tucci2005introduction,bullock2003arbitrary,zulehner2019compiling}.